gdoumenc/coworks/docs/tech_quickstart.rst

 AS you can see also, the command options are defined after the command itself : ``-p`` for the AWS credential profile, ``-b`` for the bucket name and ``--debug`` for having trace (see :ref:`command_definition` for more details on command options).
-The ``--coworks-required_modules`` option will upload all needed python modules needed to execute the microservice without any specific layer.
+The ``--coworks-required_modules`` option uploads all python modules needed to execute the microservice without any specific layer.

 Next, add the default ``CwsTerraformWriter`` extension to add the command to export terraform configuration files from the microservice code: